vidformer - Video Data Transformation

 vidformer-py

-vidformer-py is our Python 🐍 interface for vidformer.
+vidformer-py is a Python 🐍 interface for vidformer.
 Our getting started guide explains how to use it.

-libvidformer is our core video synthesis/transformation library.
+(lib)vidformer is a core video synthesis/transformation library.
 It handles the movement, control flow, and processing of video and conventional (non-video) data.

 • So it does some fancy parallel processing and does so safely